Song mixing starts with drums and drum mixing starts with a kick drum. A good kick sound is very important for any song.

 But EQ cuts and boosts mostly depend on a drum sound and music style.
 There are no specific rules.
 This is a general guide.
 For the best result, listen to your kick drum carefully and make decisions that way.

 The goal of compression is to create balance.
 A compressor softens the peaks of the sound, makes it even, and can make a note longer.
-But too much use of compression can make sound dull and lifeless.
-Because it can make the sound less dynamic you need to be careful and thoughtfully.
+But too much use of compression can make it sound dull and lifeless.
+Because it can make the sound less dynamic you need to be careful and thoughtful.

-There are no specific compressor settings for kick drum or any other instrument.
+There are no specific compressor settings for the kick drum or any other instrument.
 In mixing everything depends on the sound and what you want to achieve.
-But I will show you the general way to compress kick drum.
+But I will show you the general way to compress the kick drum.
 Use it as a blueprint.

-Ratio and Threshold
+4. Ratio and Threshold

-Attack and Release
+5. Attack and Release

 Then you set the attack and release.
 It means how fast a compressor should start compressing and how long a compression should be.
-A pick attack will disappear if you use the very fast attack.
+A pick attack will disappear if you use a very fast attack.
 So, it depends on what your goal is.

-In a nutshell, when using a compressor the goal is to make kick drum sound even while retaining the dynamics.
+In a nutshell, when using a compressor the goal is to make a kick drum sound even while retaining the dynamics.
 A compressor is just a tool.
 It’s not magic.

 The kick drum is a very special and important instrument in music.
-It should be powerful, it fills the low-end and acts as a pulse of the song.
+It should be powerful, it fills the low end and acts as a pulse of the song.
 To achieve good kick drum sound results you need to mix it properly.
 Use this guide as a blueprint and try it on your tracks.
 Practice will make you a better remixing engineer.
 And remember – there are no rules in mixing or music production.
 Music is an art form and it should be creative.
 Mixing tools like EQ and compressor are just tools.